TN 35 (04-24)

 1. Full subsidy

-To be eligible for a full (100%) premium subsidy, the individual must have countable income less than, or equal to 135% of the FPL for the applicable State and family size.
+In or after 2024, to be eligible for a full (100%) premium subsidy, the individual must have countable income less than 150% of the FPL for the applicable State and family size.

 2. Partial subsidy

-The individual may be eligible for a partial premium subsidy if their income is greater than 135% of the FPL, but is less than 150% of the FPL.
+The individual may be eligible for a partial premium subsidy if they have an estimated effective date or coverage start date before January 1, 2024 and, their income is greater than 135% of the FPL but is less than 150% of the FPL.

-NOTE: If the individual’s income falls within this range, they are eligible for a partial premium subsidy whether the countable resources are $9,090 or less, or they are $15,160 or less.
-If the individual’s countable resources exceed $15,160, they ares not eligible for any premium subsidy.
+NOTE: In 2023, if the individual’s income fell within the range shown above in D.2., they were eligible for a partial premium subsidy if countable resources were $9,090 or less, or $15,160 or less.
+If the individual’s countable resources exceeded $15,160, they were not eligible for any premium subsidy.

 3. No subsidy